anubhavg-icpl/anubhavOnSteroids/README.md

 # anubhavOnSteroids

 This repository provides an Ansible-based infrastructure configuration and deployment system.
-It is divided into multiple Ansible roles and playbooks that manage tasks on virtual machines, containers, and services within a homelab environment.
+It is divided into multiple Ansible roles and playbooks that manage tasks on virtual machines, containers, and services within a anubhavg environment.
 Each role focuses on performing a specific series of tasks (e.g., installing tools, configuring networks, mounting NFS shares, or deploying containerized services) while the playbooks bring these roles together to configure entire systems.

 ## Highlights